How Much Does it Cost to go to Europe?

 Accommodations

-As you can imagine, your Europe trip cost will vary greatly depending on your style and where you visit.
-I recommend budgeting $150 a night for your hotel, which works out to $2,100 for 13 nights.
-From hostels to luxury hotels, Europe gives you many options to easily find accommodations that fit your budget.
+The cost of your European trip will vary greatly depending on your style and where you visit.
+I recommend budgeting $200 a night for your hotel, which works out to $2,800 for 14 nights.
+However, if you’re a budget traveller, you should be able to find cheaper accommodations.

 Hostels